TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 6/Hosea 6.9.md

 ---

-And as troops of robbers wait for a man, so the company of priests murder in the way toward Shechem; yea, they have committed lewdness.
+As gangs of robbers wait to ambush a man, so the company of priests murder in the way toward Shechem, committing shameful crimes.